emsesp/EMS-ESP32/README.md

 - Download and install [Visual Studio Code](https://code.visualstudio.com/docs/?dv=win) (VSC).
 It's like 40MB so don't confuse with the commercial Microsoft Visual Studio.
 - Restart the PC (if using Windows) to apply the new PATH settings.
 It should now detect Git
 - Install the VSC extension "PlatformIO IDE" then click reload to activate it
-- Git clone this repo, eith using `git clone` from PlatformIO's terminal or the Git GUI interface
+- Git clone this repo using `git clone` from PlatformIO's terminal or the Git GUI interface
 - Create a `platformio.ini` based on the `platformio.ini-example` making the necessary changes for your board type

 **On Linux (e.g. Ubuntu under Windows 10):**